List of tallest church buildings

-Ulm Minster, the tallest completed church building in the world.
+Basílica i Temple Expiatori de la Sagrada Família, the tallest church building in the world.
+This photo was taken on 8 March 2026, sixteen days after it reached its final height.

 This list of tallest church buildings ranks church buildings by height.
 From the Middle Ages until the advent of the skyscraper, Christian church buildings were often the world's tallest buildings.
 From 1311, when the spire of Lincoln Cathedral surpassed the height of the Great Pyramid of Giza, until the Washington Monument was completed in 1884, a succession of church buildings held this title.